devartgr/joomla-devart-slider/README.md

 - DevArt Events
 - DevArt Video

-The optional integrations are not required for Joomla Articles or Custom Slides.
+The optional integrations are not required for Joomla Articles, Custom Slides, or Custom Lists that only use available sources.

 ---